codefori/docs/docs/pages/developing/editing-compiling.md

 ### Source dates

-Source date support must be enabled and are disabled by default.
+Source date support must be enabled and is disabled by default.
 This can be changed in the Connection Settings.
 See more on the [Source Dates page](sourcedates.md).

 ## Compiling